Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/ldap/ConfigureLDAP2.md

 ---

-#### Bind Methods
+#### Bind methods
-There are 4 supported types of BIND that can be used by TeamServer.
+There are four supported types of BIND that can be used by Contrast.
 Each of these types has different required fields:

 | Method | Description | Required Fields | Optional Fields |
 |-------------|------------------------------------------------------------------------------------------------------------------|----------------------------|